OFAC Turkey Sanctions lists

 Turkey sanctions screening

-In light of the restrictive measures introduced against Turkey, any company conducting business in the region or having business ties with Turkish partners is required to carefully monitor compliance with sanctions legislation.
+In light of the restrictive measures introduced against Turkey, any company engaged in conducting business in the region or having business ties with Turkish partners is required to carefully monitor compliance with sanctions legislation.
 Negligent attention to the verification of counterparties may lead to serious financial losses, asset freezes, and loss of business reputation.

 Main steps during verification:

 - Identification of beneficiaries.
-A detailed analysis of the ownership and management structure of the company, including ultimate beneficiaries, allows determining whether they are involved in sanctions violations;
+A detailed analysis of the ownership and management structure of the company, including ultimate beneficiaries, allows for determining whether they are involved in sanctions violations;

 - Scanning through sanction lists.
 Checking counterparties through databases, OFAC sanctions lists, as well as the lists of the EU, the United Kingdom, and other jurisdictions.
 It is important to consider possible names in different languages and old company names.